awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 Inserts rows into an existing table by specifying columns and values\.
 Specified columns and associated data types must precisely match the columns and data types in the destination table\.

 **Important**
 We do not recommend inserting rows using `VALUES` because Athena generates files for each `INSERT` operation\.
 This can cause many small files to be created and degrade the table's query performance\.
 To identify files that an `INSERT` query creates, examine the data manifest file\.
-For more information, see [Working with Query Results, Output Files, and Query History](querying.md)\.
+For more information, see [Working with Query Results, Recent Queries, and Output Files](querying.md)\.

 ### Synopsis<a name="insert-into-values-synopsis"></a>